freerange/site/soups/weeklinks/week-400-links.snip.markdown

 I'll finish up my writing-related links with a quote from Tom's post:

-> I’m a little concerned when weeknotes slip – sometimes, it’s just because I’m busy, and after a long week the idea of writing them out of office hours isn’t always super-appealing.
+> I'm a little concerned when weeknotes slip – sometimes, it's just because I'm busy, and after a long week the idea of writing them out of office hours isn't always super-appealing.
 For me, the utility is not just the act of doing them, but looking back on them later.
-So there’s still value to handing in work late, as it were.
-I’m going to try to get back into some better patterns in the coming weeks, but balancing reporting/documentation with Doing The Work is important, and the former is taking priority a little at the moment.
-Busy is good, though, and hopefully that’ll continue.
+So there's still value to handing in work late, as it were.
+I'm going to try to get back into some better patterns in the coming weeks, but balancing reporting/documentation with Doing The Work is important, and the former is taking priority a little at the moment.
+Busy is good, though, and hopefully that'll continue.

 We've currently got a bit of a backlog of unwritten weeknotes and it made me feel slightly better to realise that we're not alone in our struggle to keep them up to date! <%= by('chris-roos') %>